Skip to content

 • Rewrite the Reference Manager

 The Reference Manager is hard to understand, to maintain and to use.
-Plus, it has some performances issues.
+Plus, it has some performance issues.
 It has to be rewritten to be improved while not losing any functionalities.

 • Remove the interface for Function Chunks